nynjardin/Grant-Chasing-Auto/README.md

 # Grant-Chasing-Auto
 A Cop Vs Robber like gamemode for FiveM

+## Know Bug ##

+* Car don't stuck at there place between placing and starting...
+* The runners can't win
+* Sometime the player don't appear at the garage

 ## Todo ##

 * Change the blip system to a system more logic with gamemode